caitlincoffey/SoftSysGarbageEaters/README.md

 # SoftSysGarbageEaters: A Simple Virtual Machine Implementation

-*Zoe M., Gati A., Navi B., Caitlin C.*
+*Gati A., Navi B., Caitlin C., Zoe M.*

 **SoftSysGarbageEaters** is a LC-3 virtual machine that can run .obj files on Linux/Unix systems.
 Note that the virtual machine ***is not*** compatible with Windows due to operating system constraints.